 You can also do this to create songs for other types of hygiene exercises and daily activities.

 While high fives are frowned upon these days, that doesn’t mean that students can’t have fun while interacting with each other.
 This is where creativity and hands-on projects come into play:

 - Durable construction paper high fives: Grab some construction paper; fold “fan style” back and forth (this makes the fan more durable); have students take a marker and outline their hand on it and cut along the line.
 Then, have students go outside and find a good stick (not too long or too heavy) and use a hot glue gun or tape to adhere it to the high-five fan.

-- You can also use Hands with Hearts Colorful Cut-Outs, they are the perfect size for high fives!
+- You can also use our Hands with Hearts Colorful Classroom Cutouts, they are the perfect size for high fives!